The Help: Plot summaryThe Help is set in the early 1960s in Jackson, Mississippi, and told primarily from the first-person perspectives of three women: Aibileen Clark, Minny Jackson, and Eugenia "Skeeter" Phelan. Aibileen is a maid who takes care of children and cleans. Her own 24-year-old son, Treelore, died from an accident on his job. In the story, she is tending the Leefolt household and caring for their toddler, Mae Mobley. Minny is Aibileen's friend who frequently tells her employers what she thinks of them, resulting in her having been fired from nineteen jobs. Minny's most recent employer was Mrs. Walters, mother of Hilly Holbrook.

 Elaine Stein had also suggested to Skeeter that she find a subject to write to which she can be dedicated and about which she is passionate.
 Skeeter realizes that she wants to expose to the world in the form of a book the deplorable conditions the maids in the South endure in order to barely survive.
 Unfortunately, such an exposé is a dangerous proposition, not just for Skeeter, but for any maids who agree to help her.
 Aibileen finally agrees to tell her story.
 Minny, despite her distrust of whites, eventually agrees as well, and she and Aibileen are unable to convince others to tell their stories.
 Skeeter researches several laws governing what blacks still can and cannot do in Mississippi, and her growing opposition to the racial order results in her being shunned by her social circle.

 Yule May, Hilly's maid, is arrested for stealing one of Hilly's rings to pay her twin sons' college tuition after Hilly refused to lend the money.
 The other maids decide that they are willing to take a chance with their jobs, and their safety, and join the book project.

-Thus the thrust of the book is the collaborative project between the white Skeeter and the struggling, exploited "colored" help, who together are writing a book of true stories about their experiences as the 'help' to the white women of Jackson.
+Thus, the thrust of the book is the collaborative project between the white Skeeter and the struggling, exploited "colored" help, who together are writing a book of true stories about their experiences as the 'help' to the white women of Jackson.
 Not all the stories are negative, and some describe beautiful and generous, loving and kind events; while others are cruel and even brutal.
 The book, entitled "Help" is finally published, and the final chapters of "The Help" describes the aftermath of the book's success.

 Film adaptation

 A film adaptation of The Help was released on August 10, 2011.
 Stockett's childhood friend Tate Taylor wrote and directed the film.

-Parts of The Help were shot in Jackson, MS, but the film was primarily shot in and around Greenwood, MS, representing Jackson in 1963.
+Parts of The Help were shot in Jackson, Mississippi, but the film was primarily shot in and around Greenwood, representing Jackson in 1963.
 At the 84th Academy Awards, Octavia Spencer won the Academy Award for Best Supporting Actress for her role in this film.
 The film also received three other Academy Award nominations: Academy Award for Best Picture, Academy Award for Best Actress for Viola Davis, and Academy Award for Best Supporting Actress for Jessica Chastain.

 Lawsuit

 Ablene Cooper, a housekeeper who once worked for Stockett's brother, criticized the author for stealing her life story without her knowledge and basing the character Aibileen on her likeness.
 Cooper sued Stockett for $75,000 in damages.
 Cooper also criticized her for making the racist comparison of her character's skin color to that of a cockroach.
-A Hinds County, Mississippi judge dismissed the case, citing the statute of limitations.
 Stockett denied her claim of stealing her likeness, stating that she only met her briefly.
+The case was ultimately dismissed, with a Hinds County judge citing the statute of limitations.